vimoutliner/vimoutliner/doc/vo_readme.txt

             [_] Napkins
             [_] Trash Containers
 <

-3. Now check off what's done
+3. Now check off what's done.

-   Checking off what is complete is easy with the ,,cx command.
+Checking off what is complete is easy with the
+,,cx command.
 Just place the cursor on a heading and ,,cx it.
 Now you can see what's done as long as the outline is fully expanded.
 >
     [_] Barbeque
         [_] Guests